zxue/install-maximo-on-azure-and-aws/README.md

 oc get secrets -n openshift-ingress | grep ingress
 ```

-## Install ODF Storage Classes (Azure only)
+## Install OpenShift® Data Foundation (ODF) Storage Classes (Azure only)

 Maximo Application Suite and its dependencies require storage classes that support ReadWriteOnce (RWO) and ReadWriteMany (RWX) access modes:
   - ReadWriteOnce volumes can be mounted as read-write by multiple pods on a single node.
   - ReadWriteMany volumes can be mounted as read-write by multiple pods across many nodes.

 By default, an OpenShift cluster on Azure comes with two storage classes.
-While it is possible to use them to run the Ansible playbooks, it is much easier to work with OpenShift® Data Foundation (ODF), previously known as OpenShift Container Storage (OCS).
+While it is possible to use them to run the Ansible playbooks, it is much easier to work with ODF, previously known as OpenShift Container Storage (OCS).

   - Storage class (ReadWriteOnce): managed-csi
   - Storage class (ReadWriteMany): managed-premium